AGLakhowal/Gamma-Permit-Package/README.md

 It is intended to enable:

-• Government adoption (NIST, DoD, EU AI Act environments)
+• government adoption in environments such as NIST, DoD, and EU AI Act governance programs
-• Standards development (IEEE, ISO, BSI)
+• standards development across IEEE, ISO, and BSI channels
-• Industry governance compliance through the G-0 certification framework
+• industry governance compliance through the G-0 certification framework
-• Research alignment in AI safety, robotics, and autonomous systems
+• research alignment in AI safety, robotics, and autonomous systems
-• Planetary-grade autonomy using Γ-gated decision control for exploration systems
+• planetary-grade autonomy using Γ-gated decision control for exploration systems

 ---